 This version of the document assumes that the IP Link supported by the Optical network are always intra-AS (PE-BR, intra-domain BR-BR, PE-P, BR-P, or P-P) and that the BRs are co-located and connected by an IP Link supported by an Ethernet physical link.

-The possibility to setup inter-AS/inter-area IP Links (e.g., inter-domain BR-BR or PE-PE), supported by Optical network, is for further study.
+The possibility to setup inter-AS/inter-area IP Links (e.g., inter-domain BR-BR or PE-PE), supported by optical network, is for further study.

 Therefore, if inter-domain links between the Optical domains exist, they would be used to support multi-domain Optical services, which are outside the scope of this document.